 If totally disconnecting from the comfort of beachfront accommodation sounds like something you’d be interested in, volunteering in the Philippines could be the digital detox destination of your dreams.
 With International Volunteer HQ, volunteers in the Philippines are based on the beautiful island of Palawan.
 Given the remote location, WiFi and phone reception is virtually non-existent, making it a perfect destination for an off-the-grid volunteer vacation.
-Volunteers work alongside community members to make an impact on a variety of projects, such as Kindergarten, Teaching, Construction and Renovation, and Environmental.
+Volunteers work alongside community members to make an impact on a variety of projects, such as Childcare, Teaching, Construction and Renovation, and Environmental.

 With the beach literally on your doorstep, weekends can be spent relaxing on the sand, reading that book you’ve not had time to read, catching some rays and cooling down in the ocean!
 For those that need some retail therapy, you can explore the Tigman Markets which are packed with fresh fruit, souvenirs, clothing, authentic street food, and great local conversation!
 Or head further afield and discover El Nido - a marine reserve that offers incredible snorkeling and the chance to spot manta rays and hawksbill turtles!

 Digital Detox Vacation In Belize